2/10 Oh my shitting God, they killed Christopher Robin’s parents too.

 Think this is the darkest and grittiest we can do?
 Think there’s a length we won’t go to chasing a trend that never really was?
 Wrong!
 We gave Dumbo to Tim Burton!
 We hired Lin-Manuel Miranda to bring hip-hop to Mary Poppins!

 After failing to die in dreary, grey World War II, Robin returns to dreary, grey London to work as an accountant at a luggage selling company, a dreary, grey character who refuses to make time for his family.
 Things come to a head when, despite having clearly planned a weekend away for weeks, his boss tells him to find 20 percent of the company’s budget over that exact weekend or have his department full of veterans downsized.
 His wife threatens to divorce him for canceling.
-Torn, somehow, Robin is confronted by the mind-rending horror of his childhood imaginary friend, Snuggle Bear.
+Torn by this choice, somehow, Robin is confronted by the mind-rending horror of his childhood imaginary friend, Snuggle Bear.

 Disney’s Christopher Robin is too ugly to look upon and too strange and ill-conceived to look away from, at once an abomination and a train wreck.
 It is a long nightmare of way too much London fog and possessed stuffed animals and a brutal demonstration of Poe’s Law as it applies to this chain of post- Alice in Wonderland Disney remakes.